temporal-community/openai-agents-demos/README.md

 ### Demo 4: Multi-Agent Interactive Research Workflow

-An enhanced version of the research workflow with interactive clarifying questions to refine research parameters before execution, AI-generated hero images, and optional PDF generation.
+An enhanced version of the research workflow with interactive clarifying questions to refine research parameters before execution and optional PDF generation.

 This example is designed to be similar to the OpenAI Cookbook: [Introduction to deep research in the OpenAI API](https://cookbook.openai.com/examples/deep_research_api/introduction_to_deep_research_api)